-So, if you’re trying to figure out the best places to stay in the Dolomites in summer or early Fall, or where to base yourself for a hiking-themed holiday, we’re here to help.
-Here’s what we know based on three independent trips.
+If you’re trying to figure out the best places to stay in the Dolomites in summer or early fall, or where to base yourself for a hiking-themed holiday, we’re here to help.
+We’ve outlined our favorite Dolomites destinations and accommodations, based on ten independent trips.

 Where to Stay in the Dolomites in Summer